ferrucc-io/ferruccio/content/reading.md

 At the end of 2018 [Ryan Kulp](https://www.ryanckulp.com/) suggested that I read this book.

-I'm so glad I followed his advice as reading it touched me.
+I'm so glad I followed his advice as it was moving to read this.

 Being a fairly happy person, I almost always the topic of death and health, in my reading list and even in my daily thoughts.

 I think this spans from the fact that my ideas on religion and faith are very confused.